 Is responsible investing worth it?

-One of the main benefits of socially responsible investing is that you can use your money to align with your values.
+One of the main benefits of responsible investing is that you can use your money to align with your values.
 Taking environmental factors into account as part of an investment decision is not only a way to help to change the world but can also be more profitable.
 Especially in recent years, more responsible investment strategies have outperformed other strategies.

 With any type of investing, there are potential risks.
 If you want to make sure your entire portfolio is composed of ESG or SRI investments, it may come at a cost.
 Therefore, be careful with balancing your values with your financial goals.